 Sustainability is a key strategic objective of the Group and Sustainable Communities is one of the Group's five Strategic Pillars.
 Managing the sustainability related aspects of the Group involves identifying and managing all related risks that relate to both day-to-day and future operations.
-See pages 42 to 54 for more details on Sustainability in AIB.
+See page 18 for more details on Sustainability in AIB.